AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 {% endtabs %}

 To implement custom behavior, implement the `ErrorHandler`'s single method.
 Based on the provided `ErrorContext` object, you can decide to ignore the error, schedule retries, perform dead-letter-queue delivery or rethrow the exception.

-## Distributing Events

-Distributing events in inter-process environments is supported with Axon Server by default.

-Alternatively, you can choose other components that you can find in one of the extension modules \(Spring AMQP, Kafka\).